 403.23.1 Percent Within Limits.
 PWL will be based on the mean, standard deviation and quality index of each lot's test results.
-The upper PWL (PWL ${u}$) and lower PWL (PWL ${1}$) is determined from the table in Sec 502.15.8.
+The upper PWL (PWL_u) and lower PWL (PWL1) is determined from the table in Sec 502.15.8.
 For Upper or Lower Quality Index values less than zero, the value in the Table shall be subtracted from 100.
-Total percent within limits, PWL_t , is: $PWL_t = (PWL_u + PWL_1) - 100$.
+Total percent within limits, PWL_t, is: PWL_t = (PWL_u + PWL1) - 100.
 For Density of SMA mixes the PWL_u shall be 100.

-The mean is: $x_a = (\sum x_i)/n$

-Where: x_a = Average of the individual values being considered n = The number of individual values under consideration
+The mean is: $x_a = (\Sigma x_i)/n$ Where: x_a = Average of the individual values being considered Σx_i = The summation of all the individual values being considered n = The number of individual values under consideration